roundedrectangle/SailDiscord/README.md

 ### Login page isn't loading!

 Check if you are able to open https://discord.com/login in the native browser.
 If you can't, this is most likely because the current SailfishOS browser is too old.
-Here are the solutions:

-- Update to [ESR91 beta](https://www.flypig.co.uk/geckoinstall) if you are on SailfishOS 4.6, 4.5 or something like that.
-- Login using token (see below)
+As a workaround, you can login via a token (see below).

 This could also be because Discord is blocked in your country.
 You can check if it is so by opening https://discord.com/login on another device or in Android AppSupport.